 Overdose symptoms include bloody or watery diarrhea, which may result if you absorb this medicine through your skin by applying too much.

-What should I avoid while taking clindamycin topical ?
+What should I avoid while taking clindamycin topical (Cleocin T)?

 Do not smoke while using clindamycin topical foam, or immediately after applying it.
 The contents of the foam canister are flammable.

-What other drugs will affect clindamycin topical ?
+What other drugs will affect clindamycin topical (Cleocin T)?

 Before using clindamycin topical, tell your doctor if you are using any of the following drugs: